 Need Legal Guidance?

-If you plan to probate an estate but are unsure if dependent administration is the best method, or you have questions about the probate process and want to discuss your case with a Texas probate attorney, we invite you to contact Ford + Bergner now.
+If you plan to probate an estate but are unsure if dependent administration is the best method, or you have questions about the probate process and want to discuss your case with a Texas probate attorney, we invite you to contact Ford + Bergner LLP now by calling 713-352-0937.
 With offices in Houston, Dallas and Austin, we serve clients throughout the state.